ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 {{% notice note %}}

 If you are working in Azure, you'll need to add a hosts file entry to the Ubuntu client that directs the domain name `ad.<your eID>.cis527.org` to the IP address of the Windows Server (usually of the form `10.0.0.X`).
-See this resource for details: https://www.ionos.com/digitalguide/server/configuration/hosts-file/
+See this resource for details: https://www.ionos.com/digitalguide/server/configuration/hosts-file/.

+This part can be done completely from the terminal - that is typically the best way to work with Linux in Azure.
+You can access a Linux system in Azure using SSH easily.

 {{% /notice %}}